SakkuCloud/sakku-cli/README.md

 ## `sakku app:col [APP]`

-Add new collaborators, as well ad showing the list of collaborators
+Add new collaborators, as well as showing the list of collaborators

 ```